Relativistic k-fields with Massless Soliton Solutions in 3+1 Dimensions: Massless solutions

-in which $R=R(x)$.
-It is easy to show that the nonlinear ordinary differential equation~(\ref{hj2}) has just a unique non-trivial solution $R=1/(1+x^2)$, i.e. the same which was introduced in Eq.~(\ref{So}).
-But, in the $3+1$ version of the model (\ref{kexn}), the nonlinear PDE (\ref{hj6}) has infinite solutions.
-For example, one can mention the followings:
+It is easy to show that nonlinear ordinary differential equation~(\ref{hj2}) has just a unique non-trivial solution $R=1/(1+x^2)$, i.e. the one which was introduced in Eq.~(\ref{So}).
+However, in the $3+1$ version of the model (\ref{kexn}), the nonlinear PDE (\ref{hj6}) has infinite solutions, such as the following:

 where $r=\sqrt{x^2+y^2+z^2}$ and $\xi$ is any arbitrary real number.
-According to Eq.~(\ref{jb}), related to different values of $\xi$, different degenerate massless solutions can be obtained in $3+1$ dimensions.
-In $1 + 1$ version of this model (\ref{kexn}), the static solution (\ref{jb}) is reduced to $R = \frac{1}{1+(x+\xi)^2}$, but it is nothing more than a space translation in (\ref{So}) and essentially can not be considered as a new special massless solution.
-Note that, the special solutions (\ref{jb2}) and (\ref{jb3}) are non-localized and can not be physically interesting.
+According to Eq.~(\ref{jb}), for different values of $\xi$, different degenerate massless solutions can be obtained in $3+1$ dimensions.
+In $1 + 1$ version of model (\ref{kexn}), static solution (\ref{jb}) is reduced to $R = \frac{1}{1+(x+\xi)^2}$, but it is nothing more than a space translation in (\ref{So}) and essentially can not be considered as a new special massless solution.
+Note that special solutions (\ref{jb2}) and (\ref{jb3}) are non-localized and cannot be physically interesting.